hsalvesen/Oceans2700/README.md

 ___

 # Exercise 3 : Radio Wave Interference:
-## High Level Overview:
+## High-Level Overview:
-This experience includes a simulated 'Radio Wave detector and Jammer' experience, simulated through interfacing our STM32F303 Discovery board with a magnetometer module as well an ADC module reading from 8 difference ADC channels simultaneously.
-The experience flow is as follows: determine the correct "radio wave frequency band" by rotating a magnetic field around the magnetometer until it detects the correct orientation which is then displayed explicitly on the discovery board using LEDs, then jam the correct 'frequency band' using a 'broad wave emission device' (a bright torch) shinning on the correct LDR voltage devider circuit.
+This experience includes a simulated 'Radio Wave detector and Jammer' experience, simulated through interfacing our STM32F303 Discovery board with a magnetometer module as well an ADC module reading from 8 different ADC channels simultaneously.
+The experience flow is as follows: determine the correct "radio wave frequency band" by rotating a magnetic field around the magnetometer until it detects the correct orientation which is then displayed explicitly on the discovery board using LEDs, then jam the correct 'frequency band' using a 'broad wave emission device' (a bright torch) shinning on the correct LDR voltage divider circuit.
 The STM32F303 Discovery board interfaces with these external sensors manipulated by the user and controls the flow of the exercise.
 When the exercise is complete, the board will transmit a successful signal through its serial point to the host computer.

 ___

 ## Subtasks
 1. Interfacing with GPIO for LED display: The STM32F303 Discovery board must be able to manipulate the state of its LEDs for communication purposes between the system flow and the user.
 2. Interfacing with Magnetometer: Then Discovery board's integrated magnetometer must be activated, configured and read from to determine the board's bearing relative to its surrounding magnetic field.
 This magnetic field is produced by strong surrounding magnets which can be manipulated by the user.
-The raw reading recieved must be sorted into 8 bins to mirror the 8 chambers of interfaced ADCs and checked against the internally stored solution.
+The raw reading received must be sorted into 8 bins to mirror the 8 chambers of interfaced ADCs and checked against the internally stored solution.
-3. Interfacing with ADCs: The Discovery board must be able to recieve and process analog inputs for all 8 sectors containing seperate LDR voltage divider circuits simultaneously.
-It must then  tuned to determine which of these circuits have been triggered and compare that to an internally stored solution.
+3. Interfacing with ADCs: The Discovery board must be able to receive and process analog inputs for all 8 sectors containing separate LDR voltage divider circuits simultaneously.
+It must then  be tuned to determine which of these circuits have been triggered and compare that to an internally stored solution.
 ___

 ## Modularisation